-Properties Of Aluminum And Designation Of Aluminum Alloys
+Properties And Production Of Copper, Designation Of Copper Alloys

 Aluminum is the one of the most important non-ferrous material in engineering.
 Because of the properties, aluminum has very common places in daily life applications.
 In this article, we will explain the properties of aluminum and designations of types of aluminum and aluminum alloys.